Enhancing Regional Freight Connectivity for Southeast Asia

 - Read “Evaluating the relationships between connectivity, decarbonisation, and resilience in freight transport” by Dr Alan McKinnon

-The remainder of the study focuses on analysing and quantifying the potential of ambitious policies and infrastructure investment to enhance the connectivity, decarbonisation, and resilience of the freight transport sector in Southeast Asia.
+The remainder of the study focused on analysing and quantifying the potential of ambitious policies and infrastructure investment to enhance the connectivity, decarbonisation, and resilience of the freight transport sector in Southeast Asia.
+The ITF Global Freight Model was used to forecast transport activity and network performance under alternative scenarios, allowing the study to develop recommendations on closing the potential connectivity and infrastructure gaps and propose policy pathways for enhancing the sustainability and resilience of the freight transport sector in Southeast Asia.

 This work is part of the Sustainable Infrastructure Programme in Asia – Transport (SIPA-T) which helps decision-makers in Central and Southeast Asia to identify ways to enhance the efficiency and sustainability of transport networks.